 - Sit for the Oral Examination, after the most recent successful completion of the WQE, up to a maximum of five attempts.

-Candidates who are unable to obtain Board Certification within the timeframe requirements described above
+Candidates who do not qualify for Board Certification within the timeframe requirements described above

-may complete a re‐entry process.
-The re‐entry process will not restore Board Eligibility status; however it will
+may enter a re‐entry process.
+Enrolling in the process does not restore Board Eligibility status; however it will

 allow the candidate four additional years to obtain Board Certification by completing the following